 Power spectral density or mean-square spectrum estimate using periodogram method

 The Periodogram block estimates the power spectral density (PSD) or mean-square spectrum (MSS) of the input.
 It does so by using the periodogram method and Welch's averaged, modified periodogram method.
 The block averages the squared magnitude of the FFT computed over windowed sections of the input.
 It then normalizes the spectral average by the square of the sum of the window samples.
-See Periodogram and Welch's Method in the Signal Processing Toolbox™ documentation for more information.
+See Periodogram (Signal Processing Toolbox) and Welch's Method (Signal Processing Toolbox) for more information.

 The block treats M-by-N frame-based matrix input and M-by-N sample-based matrix input as M sequential time samples from N independent channels.
 The block computes a separate estimate for each of the N independent channels and generates an Nfft-by-N matrix output.